How To Outsource SEO & Maximize Search Potential

 Before you agree to work with an SEO agency, you’ll need to examine your finances to ensure you have room for an outsourcing budget.
 This budget will need to factor in your goals, as some SEO tasks are more time-consuming or require specialized skills that come at a higher cost.

-SEO agencies charge for services in multiple ways, including:
+SEO agencies charge for services in multiple ways, each suited to different business needs:

 For long-term growth, you’ll usually want to set up a monthly contract, meaning you’ll need an ongoing budget to cover all services.
 Hourly and project-based rates, on the other hand, work well for smaller projects you’ll only complete once.